 Start by asking for a debt validation letter, which should include information about the original creditor, the amount of the debt, and when it was incurred.
 Don't say anything to a debt collector until you have a chance to research the details, verify the debt is really yours, and determine whether it falls within the statute of limitations.

 If you confirm that the debt is a mistake, has already been paid, or is expired, send a letter disputing the debt within 30 days (and keep a copy for your records).
 If it shows up as a delinquency on your credit report, you can also file a dispute with the credit agency.
-You are entitled to a free copy of your credit report weekly from each of the three nationwide credit agencies: Experian, TransUnion, and Equifax.
+You are entitled to a free copy of your credit report annually from each of the three nationwide credit agencies: Experian, TransUnion, and Equifax.
 Visit www.annualcreditreport.com for more information.

 Sometimes a zombie debt results from a long-forgotten charge and/or a bill left behind unknowingly when moving from one place to another.
 If you discover that you do owe the debt and have the money, resolving the unpaid account could help protect your credit.
 If you can't pay the entire amount right away, you may be able to negotiate a payment agreement.